 “Fully characterizing the polymorphic and stochastic nature of DNA methylation requires specification of joint probability distributions of methylation patterns formed by sets of spatially coupled CpG sites.”

-2. The absence of DNA methylation or gene expression provide signals that should be processed into information.
+2. The absence of DNA methylation or gene expression provides signals that should be processed into information.
 A study of DNA methylation and age reported this situation as: